Pride, vanity, and Virgin River

 I screamed on the inside.
 Maybe because Annette O’Toole is 72?!

-God bless her – she’s had a long, successful acting career.
+God bless Annette– she’s had a long, successful acting career.
 She was a redheaded beauty in her youth, but frankly, I didn’t see the resemblance, no matter how similar our hair.

 When that weekend was over, I went home and railed about it to my family, who soothed me with murmurs of “no, that’s not true, Mom.
 You don’t look anything like her.”

-Because I don’t want to look old.
+Because I’m shallow.
+I don’t want to look old.
 I don’t want to be old.

 What poetic justice, to be compared to the very person who offended my pride and vanity.

-The problem is never people’s intentions, but the fact that they really do see something you wish they didn’t.
+The problem is never people’s intentions, but the fact that they really do see something you wish they hadn’t.
 We all have personal tastes when it comes to beauty, and we know all the faces we would love to be compared to—and the ones we don’t.
-This might not be an issue for everyone, but I do think many women obsess about their looks, even if they never say anything.
+This might not be an issue for everyone, but I do think many women obsess about their looks, even if they never write blogs about it.
 We compare ourselves to others, and this compulsion doesn’t fade with age.
 Otherwise, the global beauty industry wouldn’t be valued at $646.2 billion, with the global anti-aging market expected to reach USD $111.9 billion by 2029.

 It means a lot to us, to be thought of as young.
 If we can’t be young, we at least want to look young and feel young.
 Maybe youthful looks disguise our inevitable trek to the grave.